belovedpearl/AfricanRecipes-PP4/README.md

 * Have my sign-in status reflected back to me, so that I can be sure that I have signed-in.

-* Add a recipe post easily so that I can share food recipe on the website.

 * Apply rich text formatting to the content of my recipe, so that I can better express myself and provide additional structure to my recipe.